mmuller88/mmblog/content/newsletter-31/index.md

 pruneLength: 50
 ---

+This week was my first week solely working as a freelancer.
+That is scary but exciting too :)!

 In this weekly newsletter, I write a summary of posts that got my attention during the week.
 I center around topics AWS, DevOps, Architecture, AWS CDK, Serverless, Data Engineering, Data Analytics and much more.

 If you like my content follow me on my usual spots to hang around: